-Physical findings of peritonitis or pneumoperitoneum on x-ray require exploratory laparotomy.

-II.
-If the patient has a non-acute abdomen

-- A If the patient is stable with a clinically evaluable abdomen who does not undergo exploratory laparotomy, serial abdominal exams should be performed.
-If significant tenderness or peritoneal signs are noted, the patient should be evaluated by diagnostic peritoneal lavage, CT, or laparotomy. - B. If the clinical evaluation is inadequate, perform diagnostic peritoneal lavage or CT-scan to rule out intra-abdominal injury. - C. If the patient is not stable (systolic blood pressure <100 mmHg, HR >100, decreasing hem oglobin) and abdominal injury is possible, diagnostic peritoneal lavage should be done rather than CT-scan.
-If lavage is positive, laparotomy is required. - D. If a CT-scan shows isolated splenic or liver injury, and the patient remains stable, the patient may be observed in the ICU.
+- Physical findings of peritonitis or pneumoperitoneum on x-ray require exploratory laparotomy. - II.
+If the patient has a non-acute abdomen - A. If the patient is stable with a clinically evaluable abdomen who does not undergo exploratory laparotomy, serial abdominal exams should be performed.
+If significant tenderness or peritoneal signs are noted, the patient should be evaluated by diagnostic peritoneal lavage, CT, or laparotomy.
+B. If the clinical evaluation is inadequate, perform - B. If the clinical evaluation is inadequate, perform diagnostic peritoneal lavage or CT-scan to rule out intra-abdominal injury. - C. If the patient is not stable (systolic blood pressure <100 mmHg, HR >100, decreasing hemoglobin) and abdominal injury is possible, diagnostic peritoneal lavage should be done rather than CTscan.
+If lavage is positive laparotomy is required - scan.
+If lavage is positive, laparotomy is required.
+D. If a CT-scan shows isolated splenic or liver injury, and the patient remains stable, the patient may be observed in the ICU.
 Other injuries should be assessed with laparotomy.
-CT-scan is less sensitive for intestinal or diaphragmatic injury. - E. If there is a significant head injury, intoxication, or distracting injury (eg, multiple rib fractures, pelvic fracture, extremity fracture), the abdominal exam is unreliable.
+CT-scan is less sensitive for intestinal or diaphramatic injury. - E. If there is a significant head injury, intoxication, or distracting injury (eg, multiple rib fractures, pelvic fracture, extremity fracture), the abdominal exam is unreliable.
 These patients must be evaluated by diagnostic peritoneal lavage or CT-scan. - F. If the patient is to undergo a prolonged orthopedic or neurosurgical procedure, the abdomen should be evaluated with diagnostic peritoneal lavage or CT-scan before the procedure.
 A diagnostic peritoneal lavage can be done in the operating room.